sigmf/SigMF/README.md

 There are at least four ways you can use SigMF today, thanks to the community-supported projects:

-1. Within **Python**, using the Python package included in this repo and discussed below (avoid installing with pip for the time being, 1.0.0 isn't on PyPI yet)
+1. Within **Python**, using the Python package included in this repo and discussed below
 2. Within **C++** using the [header-only C++ library **libsigmf**](https://github.com/deepsig/libsigmf) maintained by DeepSig
 3. Within **GNU Radio** using the [out-of-tree module **gr-sigmf**](https://github.com/skysafe/gr-sigmf) maintained by SkySafe
 4. Manually, using our examples and the [spec itself](sigmf-spec.md), even if it's simply editing a text file